NEW CLUB BUILDING

 - Advanced Toastmasters

-Most clubs fall into one of two general categories: “Community” clubs or “Company” clubs.
+Most clubs, however, fall into one of two general categories: “Community” clubs or “Company” clubs.
 Within each category a club may be either an “open” club or a “closed” club having specific membership requirements.

-A community club may opt to include only members who meet certain criteria; in such cases, the community club is considered “closed.”
-For example, advanced clubs require that members are all Advanced Toastmasters.
 Most new Toastmasters Clubs are formed in cities where other clubs already exist.
-There are thousands of communities large enough to support at least one Club but don’t presently have a Toastmasters Club.
+However, there are thousands of communities large enough to support at least one Club but don’t presently have a Toastmasters Club.
 Community Clubs in urban areas whose membership is open to anyone are very common; these exist in every Toastmasters District, but a tremendous number of new club opportunities still exist in this market.
 They can be difficult to build unless you conduct a planned, organized campaign.

 Nearly half of the new Toastmasters clubs being formed fall into this category.
 Corporations, government agencies, and other organizations recognize that Toastmasters offers the most effective, cost-efficient form of communication training available.